Rodrigo-Duarte-8128/balsight/README.md

 </p>

 ## Installation
-If you want to install the app on your Android devices you can simply download the file **app-debug.apk** and run it on your device.
+If you want to install the app on your Android device you can simply download the file [pocket-sight.apk](https://github.com/Rodrigo-Duarte-8128/pocket-sight/releases/download/v1.0.0/pocket-sight.apk) and run it on your device.
+It will prompt you to install the apk which should take only a few seconds.
+You might get a warning about installing apps from outside the app store which might require you change some settings to allow for this behaviour.

 ## About